tmobile/magentaA11y/_checklist-native/link.md

 - When accessing an in-line link that is inside a paragraph with a screen reader, the focus is usually around the paragraph container.
 - To activate a link, screen reader users can double tap both inline links and links outside of paragraphs.
 - There should only be a single inline link inside of a paragraph.
 Screen readers can only access the first link in the paragraph.
-- The correct execution of native controls informs assistive technologies, such as voice control, screen readers, and switch access, that the element is interactive.
+- The correct execution of native app controls informs assistive technologies, such as voice control, screen readers, and switch access, that the element is interactive.

 ### Name
 - Interactive text that describes the destination or purpose of the link